Economy of Tasmania

-The major industries of Tasmania, have been: mining, agriculture, aquaculture, fishing, forestry; and tourism.
-Mining has including copper, zinc, tin, iron and gold.
-Food production has included salmon, beef, chicken, pork, dairy and lamb farming, as well as a variety of fruits and vegetables.
-Apples, pears, strawberries, raspberries, carrots and many varieties of potatoes are produced.
-Tasmania is known for its wild abalone and crayfish.
-The crayfish in the local waters, are one of the largest species of rock lobsters in the world, and fetches top prices in northern Pacific market.

-In the past, there has been a strong local news commentary on mining and logging in Tasmania.
-While these industries still play a major role in the states economy, tourism has increasingly become a backbone to Tasmania's economy.
-Tourists, from overseas and interstate, come to Tasmania each year for the island's natural environment, clean air, and food and drink products.
+The Economy of Tasmania is the smallest economy in Australia when ranked by gross state product per capita.
+Major industries of the Tasmanian economy include its opium industry, aquaculture, forestry, mining and construction.
+Tasmania has a sizeable Tourism sector.
+Tasmania runs a large trade surplus, with imports equivalent to less than half of exports; the state has been in budgetary deficit for a number of years.

 Major employers include the Tasmanian State Government, Federal Group, Incat, MyState Limited and Tassal.

 Economic conditions

 With a gross state product per capita of $AUD 50,237 (2015-2016) Tasmania is rich by world standards.
 Converted to US dollars on the 3-March-2017 this amount is $US 38,354.21.
 If Tasmania was a separate country, this would place it as the 21st richest country in the world, on a GDP per capita basis.
 This statement is based on the International Monetary Fund's ranking in 2015.

 As of February 2016, Hobart, the state's capital, had domestic rental vacancy rates of 0.9 per cent for houses and 1.6 per cent for units, the highest rates in the country.
 This has caused a shortage of rental accommodation.
 Hobart's average house price in December 2016 was $AUD 345,000.
 Making it the most affordable capital province in Australia to buy a house.

 Tasmania's unemployment rate in January 2017 was 5.9% in trend terms and 5.6% seasonally adjusted.